Withee (town), Wisconsin

 Withee is a town in Clark County in the U.S. state of Wisconsin.
-The population was 885 at the 2000 census.
+The population was 1,033 at the 2020 census.
 The unincorporated community of Lombard is located in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.2 square miles (91.1 km^{2}), of which 35.1 square miles (91.0 km^{2}) is land and 0.04 square miles (0.1 km^{2}) (0.06%) is water.

 History

-The six mile square that would become the town of Withee was first surveyed in the summer of 1847 by a crew working for the U.S. government.
+The outline of the six mile square that would become the town of Withee was first surveyed in the summer of 1847 by a crew working for the U.S. government.
 Then in late 1853 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains numerous(?)
 Small Swamps and many of considerable extent most of which are Tamarac though some of them are Timbered with Spruce Alder and Black Ash most of which are unfit for cultivation The Swamps are situated mostly in the North part of the Township the Surface of the Township is mostly level Soil 2nd & 3rd rate in the South part of the Township it is generally good 2nd rate and generally well adapted for farming purposes The Timber on the South 1/2 of the Township is principally Linden White Pine & Sugar tree On the North 1/2 it is principally Hemlock & White Pine (the White Pine is of good quality) There are no Settlers in the Township.